REVIEW OF A DECISION OF THE SECRETARY TO APPROVE OR

 The Executive Officer must notify the complainant, the respective Advertising Services Manager and the Secretary of receipt or the request and the date of the meeting of the TGACC at which the matter will be considered.

-The TGACC, at the conclusion of its deliberations may recommend to the Parliamentary Secretary, that the Secretary's decision be:
+The TGACC, at the conclusion of its deliberations may recommend to the Assistant Minister, that the Secretary's decision be:

 - confirmed or;